-Combine the two – stress and menopause – and you could feel very out of whack emotionally, mentally, and physically.
+Combine the two and you could feel very out of whack emotionally, mentally, and physically.

-A regular meditation or yoga practice can help to reduce your stress levels and, as a result, some of your hormonal imbalances, too.
+Regular meditation or yoga practice can do wonders for your stress levels and, by extension, some of your hormonal imbalances, too.

-Whole grains, fruits, and veggies should be part of most meals, and monounsaturated fats, like avocado, olive oil, and sesame oil, are important, too.
+Whole grains, fruits, and veggies should be part of most meals, as should calcium and iron-rich foods.

 Try treating your hair gently, wash it with a nourishing shampoo and conditioner, and choose a style that doesn’t require too much fussing (while still feeling true to you, of course).

-If you want to share your story with other women who are in the same boat, you’re welcome to join our Peanut menopause community.
+If you want to share your personal experience of hormonal hair loss with other women who are in the same boat, join our Peanut menopause community.

 The menopause journey is a long one – and not always easy – but it’s not endless.